 The tools and processes built into PIM software can ensure data accuracy and consistency across distribution channels.
 This eliminates confusion and increases confidence with end customers, improving the overall customer experience.
 Improved data accuracy and consistency can also reduce customer service calls and warranty costs.

 Efficiency and cost savings

-Product Information can be messy, time consuming, and error prone if done informally via spreadsheets scattered throughout an organization.
-Effectively configured PIM systems and tools eliminate as much manual effort and duplication as possible, freeing people to focus on activities that add more value to the organization.
+Product information can be messy, time consuming, and error prone if done informally via spreadsheets scattered throughout an organization.
+Effectively configured PIM software systems and tools eliminate as much manual effort and duplication as possible, freeing people to focus on activities that add more value to the organization.